 HS Clinic is 東新宿クリニック‘s Web page in English.

-At HS Clinic in Higashi-Shinjuku (東新宿) , Tokyo, we provide care – for English-speaking patients as well – in general medicine and specialties including rheumatology, pain control and neurology.
+At HS Clinic in Higashi-Shinjuku (東新宿) , Tokyo, we provide care for the local community both in general medicine and in specialties including rheumatology, pain control and neurology.

 Reiko Yamada, RN, will be your first contact with HS Clinic and will help you through the course of care.